-We estimate approximately 60 hours of self-paced work, in addition to four 2-hour remote live check-in sessions.
-All requirements — including a self-paced Lean Six Sigma Green Belt Certification Exam — must be completed within 180 days after completion of the live course.
+The remote-live course consists of approximately 60 hours of self-paced work, in addition to four 2-hour remote live check-in sessions.
+All requirements — including a self-paced Lean Six Sigma Green Belt Certification Exam — must be completed within 180 days after completion of the remote-live course.

 Lean Six Sigma DMAIC analysis may be applied to a vast array of process improvement opportunities.
 Participants are expected to complete a project to practice and apply course concepts.

 Participants pursuing their University of Michigan Lean Six Sigma Green Belt Certification are required to:

 - Complete all required online lecture modules

 - Obtain an 80% or above on Green Belt Certification Exam